-Beside the obvious (injuries, deaths and car damages), there is quite a bit at stake, even if it’s your first offence.
+Besides the obvious (injuries, deaths, and car damages), there is quite a bit at stake, even if it’s your first offense.

-DUI arrests are never cheap, not in Los Angeles or anywhere else in the U.S. In fact, if you get caught for drinking and driving for your first offence, you will have to pay up to $15,000 in fees and fines.
+DUI arrests are never cheap, not in Los Angeles or anywhere else in the U.S. In fact, if you get caught drinking and driving for your first offense, you will have to pay up to $15,000 in fees and fines.
 Not to mention that your license will be suspended.

 If you’re under 21, DUI will put an even bigger strain on your wallet (up to $22,000 in fees and fines).
 Not to mention that you’ll have to pay for the damages done to the other party(s) involved in the DUI accident.

 You may even end up having DUI manslaughter on your hands, which is a charge that can result when someone was killed in a DUI car crash.